cyrusimap/cyrusimap.github.io/stable/_sources/imap/reference/manpages/configs/imapd.conf.txt

     .. startblob httptimeout

-    ``httptimeout:`` 5
+    ``httptimeout:`` 5m

-        Set the length of the HTTP server's inactivity autologout timer, in minutes.
-The default is 5.
+        Set the length of the HTTP server's inactivity autologout timer.
+        The default is 5 minutes.
 The minimum value is 0, which will disable persistent connections.

+        For backwards compatibility, if no unit is specified, minutes is assumed.

     .. endblob httptimeout